minio/docs/source/replication/enable-server-side-two-way-bucket-replication.rst

       mc admin user add Baker bakerReplicationAdmin LongRandomSecretKey mc admin policy set baker ReplicationAdminPolicy user=bakerReplicationAdmin

-B\) Create Remote Replication Administrators
+B\) Create Remote Replication User
    The following code creates policies and users for supporting synchronizing data to the ``Alpha`` and ``Baker`` clusters.
 Replace the password ``LongRandomSecretKey`` with a long, random, and secure secret key as per your